Paint departments lose production time when drying, flash-off, booth routing, cleaning, and preparation are not aligned.

 Best for bodyshops, dealer paint departments, SMART repair teams, and workshops where small paint jobs consume the wrong capacity.

-A better curing and paint-flow route can shorten waiting time, improve finish consistency, and protect main booth capacity.
+A better curing and paint-flow option can shorten waiting time, improve finish consistency, and protect main booth capacity.

 Compare repair size, IR versus UV, portable versus rail systems, PrepCure needs, booth pressure, Smartwall routing, and Drester cleaning discipline.